demisto/content/docs/README.md

 ## Creating a Test Playbook

 ### Getting Started

+We **strongly** encourage you to [watch our "Code-Along" tutorial video](docs/tutorial-video/README.md) which covers many general questions you may have.

 To create a test playbook, we begin by navigating to the **Playbooks** tab in Demisto and clicking **New Playbook**.
 When running a test, it is often necessary for the first step to be **DeleteContext** which is found under the **Utilities** section in the Task Library.

 "Delete Context" does just that, it deletes all of the context data.
 While not always vital, it ensures that a test playbook has a clean beginning to test from without conflicting data.
 This allows for a test to be "sterile" and can help us to eliminate unrelated issues from the test.